-Paul, currently working in IT for an investment bank in London, will join him later this year, when they look forward to beginning their new life in a new city.
+Paul, currently working in IT for an investment bank in London, spends as much time in their new city as work permits.
 Montreal has a lot to offer of what they like to do: entertaining, theatre-going, visiting art exhibits.
 And then there’s the Montreal Marathon.

 In the meantime, Bertrand is looking for a long-term place to live and getting used to the Montreal winter.
 So far, since he arrived, it has been relatively mild.
 “But they tell me,” he says with a wry smile, “that this is not the end.”